 Here are some guidelines and helpful hints to assist you at getting started...

 - While any type and size of bicycle will do, we recommended that you start with one that has no more than a 20'' wheel diameter - as that is the allowable limit in the Novice (or beginner) class.
 Many of our youngest riders even start off on bikes with smaller tires... whatever you currently have and are riding around the neighborhood will be perfect for getting started.

 - Rapid City BMX is one of the many fantastic USA BMX tracks in the region including South Dakota, North Dakota, Wyoming, Colorado, Nebraska, and Minnesota.
-As someone who may be new to the great sport of BMX racing, feel free to give us a call-in advance to get any questions answered.
-Our Track Director, Chris Blair at 605-891-0655 will gladly try to answer any questions or address any concerns... you may want to get the following questions answered...
+As someone who may be new to the great sport of BMX racing, feel free email us to get any questions answered.

 Once you know where to go racing or practicing there is a simple checklist to go down in order to make sure your bike is USA BMX safe and race ready: